St. George's Golf and Country Club: History

 The club has also hosted the Canadian Women's Open five times: 1975, 1978, 1980, 1982, and 1984.
-The club also runs a curling program during the winter months.
 The course was also the host venue for golf of the 2017 Invictus Games.

 The 2020 RBC Canadian Open tournament, which had been scheduled at the club, was cancelled because of the COVID-19 pandemic in Ontario.
-After a two-year hiatus due to the COVID-19 pandemic, The Canadian Open returned from June 6 to 12, 2022.
+After a two-year hiatus due to the COVID-19 pandemic, the Canadian Open returned in 2022.

 Curling

 In 2020, members of the golf club voted to discontinue curling operations at St. George's, citing that curling was "no longer a good fit for golf".
 Since then, the curling space has been replaced by an indoor golf facility and pickle ball court.